 An Exception to the Rule

 You might be on the hook for taxes if you don’t make a literal transaction, such as if a card issuer offers you a referral bonus.
-Or, say, if you got $700 to open an account, and that money is credited to your account before you ever use the card.
+Or, say, if you got $700 to open an account and that money is credited to your account before you ever use the card.
 That situation is more likely with bank accounts than credit cards.
 Either way, must these gifts be reported as income?

-“It depends,” says Chip Capelli, an accountant in Provincetown, Massachusetts.
+“It depends,” said Chip Capelli, an accountant in Provincetown, Massachusetts.
 “Technically, this is interest paid to a customer, so it should be reported on Form 1099-INT to the customer.
 I’ve seen it happen, and I’ve seen it not happen.”

 Depending on the bank and how it classifies your bonus, there’s also a chance you will receive a 1099-MISC.
 That form is required for many types of miscellaneous income, such as prizes or awards worth at least $600 and royalties worth at least $10.
-Sometimes a lender will send out the form, even the bonus doesn't technically trigger the need for a 1099-MISC form.
+Sometimes a lender will send out the form, even if the bonus doesn't technically trigger the need for a 1099-MISC form.
 In fact, some card issuers include warnings in their contracts that this might happen.